gixo/robotic-hoover-react/README.md

 ## Input

 Program input will be received in a file with the format described here.
-You can process it however you like.
+It can be processed.

-The file will be named `input.txt` and reside in the same directory as your executable program / web page.
+The file will be named `input.txt` and reside in the same directory as the executable program / web page.

 Example: